-UFSC supports programs that offer practical benefits for minority financial services professionals, banks, and financial institutions.
-The underlying goals and objectives are:
+UFSC supports programs that offer practical benefits for minority financial services professionals, banks and financial institutions.
+Our goals and objectives are:

-- Fostering the interest and expanding the numbers of minorities in the financial services industry
+- Fostering the interest and expanding the numbers of minorities in financial services;

-- Increasing community service and financial education activities in low-income communities
+- Increasing the understanding and use of financial services in low-income communities;

-- Providing scholarship programs for minority youth pursuing careers in the financial services industry
+- Enhancing scholarship programs for minority youth in pursuit of financial services careers; and

-- Cultivating a premier job bank of experienced minority professionals in the industry
+- Cultivating a premiere job bank of experienced minority professionals in the financial services industry.

 The organization expanded its membership base into Canada, growing the reach into an international location and coverage to international finance issues.